learn-co-curriculum/hs-coding-club-html-practice/README.md

 ### `<span> <span>`

 The `<span>` tag is used as a container to group lots of HTML elements together, or text.
+This is important if I want to group together an `h1`, `h2` and a  `p` tag so that we could eventually make them all have the same font color and font size, it would be easier to group them in a `span` and then apply styling.
+Don't worry too much if that was a confusing explanation, we'll get into styling next lesson!

 ```html
 <span>